rmoran1/flappy-nerd/README.md

 # flappy-nerd
-A creative spin on the classic hyper-casual game.
+A creative spin on the classic hyper-casual game, featuring Natale Mancuso.